dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Adding config-file based reorg applet at compilation time

-In addition to using `--reorg` flag to add the reorg stage, you may also add a custom reorganization applet that takes an optional input by declaring a "custom-reorg" object in the JSON file used as parameter with `-extras`
+In addition to using `--reorg` flag to add the reorg stage, you may also add a custom reorganization applet that takes an optional input by declaring a "customReorgAttributes" object in the JSON file used as parameter with `-extras`

-The  "custom-reorg" object has two properties in extra.json:
+The  "customReorgAttributes" object has two properties in extra.json:
     # appUri: reorg applet URI - either an app ID (e.g. "app-bwa_mem") or a URI of a platform file (e.g. "dx://file-xxx")
     # configFile: auxiliary configuration file